zzzprojects/learn-orm/tutorials/net-core-2-x/new-deployment-mode.md

 ### Small Deployment

  - Only your app and its dependencies are distributed.
- - The .NET Core runtime and libraries are installed by the user and all apps share the runtime.
+ - The user installs The .NET Core runtime and libraries and all apps share the runtime.

 ### Cross-platform